-Chemo Skin Care Step 3: Bathe and wash your skin in a way that hydrates, rather than dries it out.
+Chemo Skin Care Step 3: Bathe and cleanse your skin in a way that does not cause dryness during chemo.

 There is controversy among dermatologists and other skin care experts as to whether bathing is drying for skin.
 I’m sure you've seen the recommendation to limit bathing to 5 minutes or less.